little cubes

 In ConclusionSection titled: In Conclusion

 Yes plenty of devs exist that can write some code on both the frontend and the backend.
-But for at least 99 out of 100 of them, their skills on at least one of those are passable at best.
+But for at least 99 out of 100 of them, their skills at one of those far exceed their skills on the other.

 If you’re a manager, instead of opening 4 “full-stack” positions, opt for two frontend and two backend instead.
 The work will be higher quality, released faster, and stand up better over time.